-- 1. Recorded data from the in-car and body-worn video systems shall be retained in the Security Chief's office for a minimum of one year (as required by Government Code section 53160). - 2.
-After one year, if the data is not evidence in or otherwise needed for training, a pending disciplinary matter, pending criminal, law enforcement, or civil lawsuit, claim or other proceeding, other investigative or law enforcement purpose, or pending citizen complaint, the General Manager, with the District General Counsel's written consent, is authorized to destroy and erase the data within the computer system.

-3. Recorded data from /body-worn video system shall not be destroyed or erased without the General Manager's approval.
+- 1. Recorded data from the body-worn camera systems shall be retained in the Security Chief's office for a minimum of one year (as required by Government Code section 53160). - 2.
+After one year, if the data is not needed for evidence, training, a pending disciplinary matter, pending criminal case, civil lawsuit, claim or other proceeding, other investigative or law enforcement purpose or pending citizen complaint, the General Manager is authorized to destroy and erase the data within the computer system in a manner consistent with current District Policy. - 3.
+Recorded data from body-worn camera systems shall not be destroyed or erased without the General Manager's approval.

-Approved by Rancho Murieta Community Services District's Board of Directors Adopted May 20, 2015
+Approved Rancho Murieta Community Services District Adopted Board of Directors 11/20/201